-Schedule 1: Includes all designated bike lanes County wide as well as roads and streets in the Live Oak and

-Mid County areas.
-This schedule includes the Opal Cliffs area, the streets around the various lagoons and beaches, and the Avenues between 41st and the Yacht Harbor.

-- Schedule 2: Subdivision areas in Mid County, Soquel, and south County to the Watsonville area. - Schedule 3: North County areas with and without curb and gutter such as Felton, Ben Lomond, Boulder Creek, Mt.
+- Schedule 1: Includes all designated bike lanes county-wide as well as roads and streets in the Live Oak and Mid County areas.
+This schedule includes the Opal Cliffs area, the streets around the various lagoons and beaches, and the Avenues between 41st and the Yacht Harbor. - Schedule 2: Subdivision areas in Mid County, Soquel, and south County to the Watsonville area. - Schedule 3: North County areas with and without curb and gutter such as Felton, Ben Lomond, Boulder Creek, Mt.
 Hermon, and the Davenport area.

-For the calendar year July 2010 to July 2011:
+For the calendar year July 2011 to July 2012:

-- -1,567 curb miles were swept. - -1,892 cubic yards of material was collected and properly disposed. - -on average, 1 mile swept equals to 1.2 cubic yards of debris picked up.
+- -1,555 curb miles and 241 center miles were swept. - -2,179 cubic yards of material was collected and properly disposed.

 The number of miles and amount of waste removed annually is documented.
 Sweeping efforts are prioritized based on accumulated sediment in bike lanes and curb and gutters in sensitive areas.
+New sweeping schedules are being created based on need.

-Planned Year Three Activities: Report the number of miles swept and the amount of waste removed annually.
+Planned Year Four Activities: Report the number of miles swept and the amount of waste removed annually.
 Prioritize efforts based on patterns of waste removal and field observation.